Pozoa

-Pozoa is a genus of flowering plants belonging to the family Apiaceae.
+Pozoa is a genus of flowering plants belonging to the family Apiaceae, subfamily Azorelloideae.

+Distribution

 It is native to Argentina and Chile in southern South America.

+Taxonomy

 The genus name of Pozoa is in honour of José Pozo (fl.
 1800), a Spanish botanist at a botanical garden in Madrid.

 It was first described and published in Gen. Sp.
 Pl. on page 13 in 1816.